AbdullahDev0/Food-Order-Management-System/README.md

 system.
 Since the project is in alpha stage so there might be some issues that can cause server crash.
 The project API details are available through [Postman documentation](https://documenter.getpostman.com/view/19499937/2s7YfR7sw6).
+The collection end points are same, their response has been changed a little, will update them soon.

 ## Features